aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/read-barcodes/advanced-barcode-recognition-features/_index.md

 |**Figure: A rotated barcode**|
 If you know the angle of the barcode in advance, set orientation in the BarCodeReader class to reduce the recognition time.

-The barcode above is at a 90 degree angle and has an orientation of Rotate90.
+The barcode above is at a 90-degree angle and has an orientation of Rotate90.
 The orientation is set using BarCodeReader.setOrientationHints() method and passing Orientation as an argument.
 ### **Supported Orientation Hints**
 Aspose.BarCode for Java supports the following orientation hints: